AlexandreIorio/MembershipManager/README.md

 ### Proposal
 To resolve this administrative problem, our solution will compile a list of subscribers along with their billing and payment data.
 This will enable us to track payments, identify overdue invoices, and generate, send, or print payment reminders as needed, in addition, we will be adding a number of improvements to simplify administrative tasks

+---

 ## Technical Specifications

 ### Data Requirements
 Our database system will store and link the following elements:

-- `Users`: Individuals who access the application, including administrators and regular users.
+- **not yet implemented** - `Users`: Individuals who access the application, including administrators and regular users.
-- `Employee`: Information about individuals working within the organization, including roles and employment details.
+- **not yet implemented** `Employee`: Information about individuals working within the organization, including roles and employment details.
-- `Roles` and Access: Permissions and privileges assigned to users within the application.
+- **not yet implemented** `Roles` and Access: Permissions and privileges assigned to users within the application.
 - `Members`: Individuals who have subscribed to various structures (e.g., gyms, fitness centers).
-- `Courses`: Educational content or training programs that members can enroll in.
+- **not yet implemented** `Courses`: Educational content or training programs that members can enroll in.
 - Available `Products`/`Subscriptions`: Offerings that members can purchase or subscribe to.
 - `Billing` process and Control: Mechanisms for managing payments and invoices.
-- Data `Templates` to Generate `Documents`: Templates for creating various types of documents.
+- **not yet implemented** Data `Templates` to Generate `Documents`: Templates for creating various types of documents.
 - `Cashier`: Responsible for handling payment transactions.
-- `Charges` and `Maintenance`: Activities related to infrastructure repair and maintenance.
+- **not yet implemented** `Charges` and `Maintenance`: Activities related to infrastructure repair and maintenance.
-- Accounting `Report`: Generates financial summaries based on collected data.
+- **not yet implemented** Accounting `Report`: Generates financial summaries based on collected data.

 ### Features
 Our application will provide the following features: